 metric field), in addition to

 other searcher-specific options.
-For example, the
+For example, the (state-of-the-art)

 For details on the supported searchers and their respective configuration options, refer to Hyperparameter Tuning With Determined.

 That’s it!
 After submitting an experiment, users can easily see the best validation metric observed across all trials over time in the WebUI.
 After the experiment has completed, they can view the hyperparameter values for the best-performing trials and then export the associated model checkpoints for downstream serving.